 Santa Cruz Community Orchard is a nonprofit, volunteer initiative creating and maintaining public orchard gardens in Santa Cruz.
-We spread skills and knowledge in sustainable urban agriculture and land stewardship while providing free access to nutritious produce.
+We spread skills and knowledge in sustainable urban agriculture and land stewardship while providing free access to nutritious produce, supporting local food security, nutrition access, an the development of beautiful and productive urban and suburban landscapes.

 We currently maintain three public orchard gardens in the city of Santa Cruz, and have have provided consultation and design services in the establishment of other allied horticultural projects.